Direct Imaging of Hydrogen-Driven Dislocation and Strain Field Evolution in a Stainless Steel Grain: Experimental Section

 \subsection{Dislocation position identification}

-We define the dislocation line as the spatial positions of the locus of the phase vortices, referred to as nodes.
-Each dislocation is composed of many nodes, joined by edges based on the MATLAB graph object.
+The dislocation line is identified as the spatial positions of the locus of the phase vortices, referred to as nodes.
+Each dislocation was composed of many nodes, joined by edges based on the MATLAB graph object.
 The nodes were determined automatically by integrating the derivatives of the complex exponential of the phase $(e^{i\psi_{hkl}(\mathbf{r})})$ \cite{Yang2022c} and then selecting the maximum value as the dislocation node position if the value exceeded $0.75\pi$.
-The dislocation lines were found not to overlap perfectly in the reconstructions, which we attribute to noise and the limited spatial resolution.
-To increase overlap, the reconstructions were subpixel-shifted \cite{Guizar-Sicairos2008}, on the order of a few pixels, or up to $\sim 30$ nm.
+The dislocation lines were found not to overlap perfectly in the reconstructions, which were attributed to noise and the limited spatial resolution.
+To increase overlap, the reconstructions were subpixel-shifted \cite{Guizar-Sicairos2008}, on the order of a few pixels, or up to $\approx 30$ nm.
 The dislocation lines terminated on the surface of the grain.